Last updated on February 23, 2023

 What Comes in a Play Bundle?

-The MTG Arena Koth Play bundle comes with:
+The MTG Arena Play bundle comes with:

 Pass Bundle vs. Play Bundle vs. Pack Bundle

 Pass, play, and pack bundles each cater to a different kind of MTG Arena player.
 The Play bundle is for those whose main priority is playing plenty of Limited and competing in MTGA tournaments on the way to the MTG Arena Championship.
-The Pass bundle is best for players that are interested in the Set Mastery, while the Pack bundle is for those that just want a bunch of the set’s packs.

 Why Do They Exist?

-These news bundles are more catered alternatives to the regular set preorder bundles of the past.
+These bundles are more catered alternatives to the regular set preorder bundles of the past.
 They each offer a collection of items aimed at specific ways to play on and enjoy Arena.

 Can You Buy More Than One?